jonesna213/IndividualProject/Journal.md

 Tasks Completed:
  * Got OReilly working for the brake pads which gives a duplicate part which demonstrates everything works.
  * Fixed ImageDownloader

+### Week 13

+11/25/2022 - 1 hour

+Tasks Completed:
+ * Touched up a few things
+ * Changed up web scraping directory

+11/26/2022 - 3 hours

+Tasks Completed:
+ * Got searching for parts working
+ * I believe all the site functionality is done now.
+(Besides some api that I have yet to find/implement)
+ * Uploaded current code to aws and updated aws database with new parts